samsquire/assembly/README.md

 How do you implement fast parallel kernel commands such as parallel map?
 Or parallel iterate?
 Inspired by APL and array programming languages.
 And Volcano query execution for things such as parallel joins?

+ * use threads for paralellism
+ * split control flow into these threads but do not join (synchronize) frequently - shard truly with no synchronization on the hot path
+ * minimise contention of locks, atomics or compare and swap
+ * split threads into a topology so thread pairs for barriers or 4 threads for atomic synchronizer
+ * split memory locations to avoid contention on a field
+ * avoid locks/mutexes and use lockfree algorithms
+ * minimise the number crossover communication points between shards
+ * have strict per-thread memory ownership
+ * use padding alignment to avoid false sharing
+ * use io_uring
+ * use linear arrays (vectors)
+ * use structures of arrays
+ * use memory tiling
+ * use strides
+ * use column major or row major access pattern
+ * use database technology and lessons
+ * use async/coroutines

-This is a GitHub repository of components and design notes for building a flexible tool for server parallelism that handles fast parallel IO and fast parallel compute.
+This is a GitHub repository of some components and design notes for building a flexible tool for server parallelism that handles fast parallel IO and fast parallel compute.
 It goes down into notes about assembly, custom syntax (a new language) compiler codegen design and runtime.
 I have tried to make the notes detailed so you know the design decisions and thought that went into its design and you could build the same kind of thing.

 I am building a high performance low latency async parallel runtime as a hobby.